digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   newtype PackageId = PackageId Text packagePreference : [PackageId] -> SubmitOptions

-A ``PackageId`` can be hard-coded in your script, which will require recompilation on change, or it can be provided using the ``--input-file`` flag of the ``daml script`` command line tool.
+A ``PackageId`` can be hard-coded in your script, which will need to updated whenever the given package changes.
+Otherwise, it can be provided using the ``--input-file`` flag of the ``daml script`` command line tool.

 Following is an example on reading the package ID from a dar and passing it to a script.